-It’s pretty hard to find bad food in Italy, even if the menu’s been translated into a zillion languages and tourists outnumber locals by a factor of ten – normally a sign of bad things to come.
+It’s pretty hard to find bad food on holiday in Italy, even if the menu’s been translated into a zillion languages and tourists outnumber locals by a factor of ten – normally a sign of bad things to come.
 Nope, in Italy chances are high you’re going to be mopping up every last drop of sauce in your bowl with crusty bread or vacuuming up every last morsel and then re-enacting that “please sir, can I have some more?” scene from Oliver Twist no matter where you dine.

 But be a little more discerning and choose to dine at a restaurant where the menu is only in Italiano and the locals are wildly gesticulating about god-knows-what and screaming “mama mia!”
 You’re definitely going to get something tasty, even if you don’t end up getting what you thought you ordered.